codecobblers/dirtyjson/README.rst

 that information to refer users back to the exact location in the original source file.

+.. class:: Position()

+   This is a very simple utility class that contains ``line`` and ``column``.
+   It is used for storing the position attributes for :class:`AttributedList` and :class:`KeyValuePosition`

+.. class:: KeyValuePosition()

+   This is another very simple utility class that contains ``key`` and ``value``.
+Each of those is a :class:`Position` object specifying the location in the original source string/file of the key and value.
+It is used for storing the position attributes for :class:`AttributedDict`.

 .. class:: AttributedDict()

    A subclass of ``dict`` that behaves exactly like a ``dict`` except that it